Horton Hospital Chapel

 Last Known Condition: Mostly demolished

-During the First World War the Asylum was requisitioned by the Army Council, the 2143 inmates were transferred to the neighbouring hospitals and it became the Horton War Hospital, a general hospital for servicemen from all parts of the Empire.
-Following the armistice marking the end of hostilities, the hospital was returned to the LCC; during its war service, Horton had treated over 46,000 patients.
+During the First World War the Asylum was requisitioned by the Army Council.
+The 2,143 inmates were transferred to the neighbouring hospitals and it became the Horton War Hospital, a general hospital for servicemen from all parts of the Empire.
+After armistice day, the hospital was returned to the LCC; during its war service, Horton had treated over 46,000 patients.
 In 1920 the 'asylum' was re-named Horton Mental Hospital; by 1922 it had 1,605 patients, of whom 1,418 were women and only 187 were men.

 Between the Wars, the hospital played an important role in the development of Induced Malaria Treatment (IMT) as a cure for general paralysis of the insane, a symptom of advanced syphilis.
 The treatment involved infecting patients with malaria which caused a high fever meant to kill the spirochetes which caused the disease.

 The Malaria Therapy Unit became a national centre for mosquito breeding and sent infected mosquitoes to all British hospitals which used the treatment.
-Although the use of penicillin gradually replaced IMT, the unit diversified into malaria research and by the 1970s the unit had become the World Health Organisation's Regional Malarial Centre for Europe.
+Although the use of penicillin came to replace IMT, the unit diversified into malaria research and by the 1970s the was the World Health Organisation's Regional Malarial Centre for Europe.

-The hospital was again requisitioned, this time as part of the Emergency Medical Service (EMS) between 1939 and 1947, treating battle and air-raid casualties and cases of general sickness in civilians.
+The hospital was again requisitioned between 1939 and 1947, this time as part of the Emergency Medical Service, treating battle and air-raid casualties as well as cases of general illness in civilians.

 Horton became part of the National Health Service in 1948: at this time there were 527 beds, with 93 male patients in three wards and 255 females in six wards.
-Unfortunately, the hospital was in a poor state, having had no investment during the war years and retaining only a small numbers of trained staff.
+The hospital was in a poor state, having had no investment during the war years and retaining only a small number of trained staff.
 Under the NHS, recruitment of student nurses started immediately and by the end of 1949 the Health Authority had re-opened 11 female and 8 male wards.
-In 1950 work to modernise and improve the wards and equipment began, which saw the total number of beds brought up to 1386 beds and the opening of a modern X-ray Department, Occupational and Industrial Therapy Departments and a Ladies' Hairdressers'.
+In 1950 work to modernise and improve the wards and equipment began, which saw the total number of beds brought up to 1,386 and the opening of modern X-ray, Occupational and Industrial Therapy Departments.

-The hospital saw further changes under the Mental Health Act, 1959: the word 'mental' was dropped from the hospital's name, most certified patients (80%) were now given informal status and steps taken towards rehabilitation.
+The hospital saw further changes under the Mental Health Act of 1959: the word 'mental' was dropped from the hospital's name and steps were taken towards rehabilitation and away from long-term confinement.

 The act also saw a rise in admissions via the judicial system: in 1961 some 100 males and 25 females had been admitted by this channel and Horton Hospital was known to house more mentally ill offenders than any other hospital in the country.